johannschopplich/kirby-hashed-assets/README.md

 // `<script src="https://example.com/assets/js/templates/home.92c6b511.js"></script>`
 ```

+> ⚠️ If no template file exists, `https://example.com/@template` will be echoed.
+This will lead to blocked content since the error page will be returned.

+If you are unsure if a template file exists, use the following helpers:
+- `cssTpl()`
+- `jsTpl()`

+They will echo a link tag, respectively script tag, only if a template file for current page's template is present.

 ### Manual hashing

 For smaller websites you may prefer no build chain at all, but still want to utilize some form of asset hashing.
 In this use-case you can rename your files manually.